brrcrites/reach-out/client/README.md

 npm run start
 ```

-> Note: for now you need to go to `localhost:8080/build` to get to the project
+> Note: If you are testing how this works with a backend server locally you will need to use `ngrok` to route internet traffic to the server and set that in the client.js file, otherwise you will get an CORS error

 ## Docker Execution